Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

 }
 ```

 Here we see `Tcb` and `Win32StartAddress` which both hold some useful information about the thread in our case.
-Here's an except of `_KTHREAD`
+Here's an excerpt of `_KTHREAD`

 ```
 struct _KTHREAD